The EA was not gifted.Workers forced it.

 January–May 2025

-UWU challenged the first deal at the Fair Work Commission.
+The first deal was challenged at the Fair Work Commission.

 The first 2024 proposal did not survive the Commission process.
-UWU’s challenge exposed serious problems with how the deal had been explained and whether the legal approval requirements had been met.
+The challenge exposed serious problems with how the deal had been explained and whether the legal approval requirements had been met.

 Media coverage of Grill’d EA campaign